 Many think the way forward involves reharnessing the power of our intuition.

 Some people consider these decisions to be unlikely coincidences, lucky guesses, or some kind of new-age hocus-pocus.
-Many universities are still only teaching rational decision making models and suggest that if these are not used, failure results.
+Many universities are still only teaching rational decision models and suggest that if these are not used, failure results.
 Some researchers are even studying the logic behind the intuitive decision making models!

 "A good plan, executed now, is better than a perfect plan next week."